 Pharmacologists are medical scientists who research how drugs work and help develop new medicines.
 Although many pharmacologists change industries during their careers, they typically work in three major sectors -- pharmaceutical companies, government and academia.
-A bachelor's degree in a field such as biochemistry or pharmacology is only the first step to a career.
+A pharmacologist education begins with a bachelor's degree in a field such as biochemistry or pharmacology.
 Most pharmacologists have a Ph.D. in pharmacology or a related major, and some complete multiple doctorates or post-doctoral fellowships.

 Earn a Ph.D. or M.D.

 A Ph.D. in pharmacology is a common path to a career as a pharmacologist, especially for jobs in research or academia.
-This advanced degree takes four to five years to complete and includes classes and lab work in cell biology, medical pharmacology and endocrine pharmacology.
+Pharmacologist colleges are those offering an advanced degree that takes four to five years to complete and includes classes and lab work in cell biology, medical pharmacology and endocrine pharmacology.
 Conducting original research and preparing a dissertation are integral to a Ph.D. program.
-Some pharmacologists also enter the field by obtaining a doctor of medicine degree, while others have an M.D. and Ph.D., or other combination of doctorates.
+Some also enter the field by obtaining a doctor of medicine degree, while others have an M.D. and Ph.D., or other combination of doctorates.
 Many universities offer the M.D./Ph.D. in a single program of six to eight years.
 This program requires medical coursework, clinical medical training, clinical laboratory rotations, original research in pharmacology and the preparation of a Ph.D. thesis.

 Choose Alternate Paths